Recent Posts

 Are you getting too much protein?

 Contrary to all the hype that everyone needs more protein, most people in the U.S. meet or exceed their needs.
-This is especially true for males ages 19–59.
-The Dietary Guidelines for Americans, 2020–2025 indicate that men in that age range are exceeding their protein recommendations, especially from meat, poultry and eggs.
-Even athletes often get more protein than they need without supplements because their calorie requirements are higher.
-With more food comes more protein.
+This is especially true for males ages 19-59.
+The Dietary Guidelines for Americans, 2020–2025 indicates that men in that age range exceed their protein recommendations, especially from meat, poultry and eggs.

-False.
 Although adequate protein throughout the day is necessary, extra strength training is what leads to muscle growth — not extra protein intake.
 You can't build muscle without the exercise to go with it.

-The body can't store protein, so once needs are met, any extra is used for energy or stored as fat.
+The body can't store protein, so once its needs are met, any extra protein is used for energy or stored as fat.
 Excess calories from any source will be stored as fat in the body.

 How much protein do you need?

-Anywhere from 10% to 35% of your calories should come from protein.
-So if your needs are 2,000 calories, that's 200–700 calories from protein, or 50–175 grams.
 The recommended dietary allowance to prevent deficiency for an average sedentary adult is 0.8 grams per kilogram of body weight.
 For example, a person who weighs 165 pounds, or 75 kilograms, should consume 60 grams of protein per day.

-People who exercise regularly also have higher needs, about 1.1–1.5 grams per kilogram.
-People who regularly lift weights, or are training for a running or cycling event need 1.2–1.7 grams per kilogram.
+People who exercise regularly also have higher needs, about 1.1-1.5 grams per kilogram.
+People who regularly lift weights or are training for a running or cycling event need 1.2-1.7 grams per kilogram.
 Excessive protein intake would be more than 2 grams per kilogram of body weight each day.

 Where does protein come from?

-Manufactured foods don't contain everything you need from food, and manufacturers do not know everything that should be in food.
+In general, you should try to meet your dietary protein needs with these whole foods instead of supplements, as long as your energy intake is adequate for building lean mass.
+Manufactured foods don't contain everything you need from food, and manufacturers don't know everything that should be in food.

 When is the best time to consume protein?